ansys/pystk/doc/source/api/ansys/stk/core/graphics/TerrainOverlayAddCompleteEventArgs.rst

 TerrainOverlayAddCompleteEventArgs
 ==================================

-.. py:class:: TerrainOverlayAddCompleteEventArgs
+.. py:class:: ansys.stk.core.graphics.TerrainOverlayAddCompleteEventArgs

-   Bases: py:obj:`~ITerrainOverlayAddCompleteEventArgs`
+   Bases: py:obj:`~ansys.stk.core.graphics.ITerrainOverlayAddCompleteEventArgs`

    The event is raised when the terrain overlay is displayed for the first time after having been added using AddAsync.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: TerrainOverlayAddCompleteEventArgs

 Overview
 --------